-Sean Parnell, assistant to US War Secretary Pete Hegseth, declared on March 31, 2026, that allegations involving a broker seeking multimillion-dollar defense investments are entirely fabricated.
+Sean Parnell, assistant to US War Secretary Pete Hegseth, declared that allegations involving a broker seeking multimillion-dollar defense investments are entirely fabricated.
 Official statements from the Department of War characterized the report as a direct assault on the integrity of the current administration.
+The Pentagon Rejects Report On Hegseth Defense Investments report carried a March 31, 2026 time marker for readers following the latest account.
 Sean Parnell demanded an immediate retraction of the claims, asserting that no such financial solicitation ever occurred.
 These denials surfaced immediately after international media outlets suggested a broker had explored lucrative defense opportunities just before military action started.
 Defense officials maintain that all procurement and investment activities follow strict federal guidelines.

 Documentation supporting the alleged broker activities has not been provided to the public.
 Parnell emphasized the commitment of the office to ethical conduct during active military operations.
 The official response focused on the lack of credible evidence linking the Secretary to private equity interests.